The Difference Between Passively Designed and Passive House

 The way I see it, passive design needs a new PR guy, it’s gotten tangled up in a niche with some bad dudes like elitism and inaccessibility, and it’s time to break up the party.

-It’s ok to ‘Do what we can, where we are, with what we have.’
+It’s okay—actually, it’s more than okay—to just ‘Do what we can, where we are, with what we have.’

-Because if we all just line up for the local team of passive design, that is, do simple things like orientate our homes better, add a bit more insulation, include some shading... then collectively, we make a huge difference.
+And if we all just line up for the local team of passive design, that is, do simple things like orientate our homes better, add a bit more insulation, and include some shading... then collectively, we make a huge difference.

 And that’s how real change occurs.